-You might want to try Drop-In Writing Assistance hours, which are offered when fall or spring classes are in session on Wednesdays from 7-9pm in the 5th floor lobby of 100 Bay State Road.
-Alternatively, try waiting for a day or so and then re-checking TutorTrac for appointments; sometimes new availabilities open up.
+You might want to try Drop-In Writing Assistance hours (click for dates and times).
+Additionally, if you have not hit your appointment limit, try waiting for a day or so and then re-checking TutorTrac for appointments; sometimes new availabilities open up.

 If you have exhausted these options, you may use the Writing Assistance Special Request Form to request that an appointment be made available to you.
 You should receive a reply within two business days.
 We cannot guarantee your request will be met, but we will make every attempt to help you.